 An internationally known center of excellence for research and product development of wood composites and structural materials, with in-house capacity to meet market demands from concept to development, and testing to commercialization.
 AEWC personnel include more than 100 graduate and undergraduate student researchers.

-The Barbara Wheatland Geospatial Analysis Laboratory (part of Barbara Wheatland Geospatial Programs) in Nutting Hall was created and endowed with a generous grant from the Maine Timberlands Charitable Trust (MTCT).
+The Barbara Wheatland Geospatial Analysis Laboratory in Nutting Hall was created and endowed with a generous grant from the Maine Timberlands Charitable Trust (MTCT).
 The new lab ensures that current and future SFR students have access to state of the art remote sensing and geospatial analysis research and teaching facilities.
 The lab includes 40 dual-monitor computer workstations with the latest hardware and software, furniture, and modern lighting.

 Center for Research on Sustainable Forests